This Gluten-Free Fried Chicken recipe balances flavour and textures, to produce an outstanding fried chicken. You wouldn't know it's gluten-free!

 If you don’t already have such a device, I highly recommend getting one!

-If you don’t have a deep fryer, you’ll want to use a heavy bottomed pot, ideally fairly large.
+If you don’t have a deep fryer, you’ll want to use a heavy bottomed pot, or a fairly large skillet.

 Alternately, you can use an air fryer, or bake this recipe - more on that in a bit.